UNEX and Summer Sessions

 UC Berkeley Extension (UNEX)

 Summer Sessions Courses offered through UC Berkeley are open to everyone including current UC Berkeley students, international students, high school students, transfers, and members of the community.
-For information on how to register for Summer Sessions Astronomy courses, please visit the Summer Sessions registration page and their Registration FAQ page.
+For information on how to register for Summer Sessions Astronomy courses, please visit the Summer Sessions registration page.